Kingxukai/linux/Documentation/driver-api/dpll.rst

 A single pin object can be attached to multiple dpll devices.
 Then there are two groups of configuration knobs:

-1) Set on a pin - the configuration affects all dpll devices pin is registered to (i.e., ``DPLL_A_PIN_FREQUENCY``),
+1) Set on a pin - the woke configuration affects all dpll devices pin is registered to (i.e., ``DPLL_A_PIN_FREQUENCY``),
-2) Set on a pin-dpll tuple - the configuration affects only selected dpll device (i.e., ``DPLL_A_PIN_PRIO``, ``DPLL_A_PIN_STATE``, ``DPLL_A_PIN_DIRECTION``).
+2) Set on a pin-dpll tuple - the woke configuration affects only selected dpll device (i.e., ``DPLL_A_PIN_PRIO``, ``DPLL_A_PIN_STATE``, ``DPLL_A_PIN_DIRECTION``).